 |Space Telescope Science Institute|

 Specify one Scientific Category from the list below.
 Please adhere to our definitions of these categories.
 If you find that your proposal fits into several categories, then select the one that you consider most appropriate.
 If you are submitting a Calibration Proposal, then choose the Scientific Category for which your proposed calibration will be most important.
-The following are the available categories:

 • SOLAR SYSTEM: This includes all objects belonging to the solar system (except the Sun and Mercury), such as planets, comets, minor planets, asteroids, planetary satellites, and Kuiper-belt objects.